 Film and TV Clips

 Like music clips, copyrights in film and TV clips are owned by a group of creators, each with their own copyright.
 While getting permission to use music clips is relatively easy, getting permission to use film clips is not.

-- Usually, film clips require releases from actors, narrators, and voices featured in the clip, as well as the owner of the film or TV show and a fee to the directors and writers guilds.
+- Usually, film clips require releases from actors, narrators, and voices featured in the clip, as well as the owner of the film or TV show, and a fee to the directors and writers guilds.

-- If the film clip contains music, you must obtain permission from the composer separately, and if appropriate, the lyrist and record company.
+- If the film clip contains music, you must obtain permission from the composer separately and if appropriate, the lyrist and record company.

-- Movie companies tend to charge high fees for use of clips.
+- Movie companies tend to charge high fees for the use of clips.
 Some movie companies refuse to license rights at all.
 Likewise, actors can also charge extremely high license fees.
 In short, using film clips may not be financially feasible for most people, especially for small projects like a book trailer.

 If you intend to transform the work, you might fall within the Fair Use exception and not need permission to use the music or film clip.
 Fair Use is a rather complicated area of law.
 Often it is hard to figure out what is considered Fair Use and what is not.

-Remember, Fair Use is a defense to copyright infringement, meaning you must be sued to assert Fair Use.
+Remember, Fair Use is a defense against copyright infringement, meaning you must be sued to assert Fair Use.
 For more information on Fair Use, see my earlier post on Copyright Permissions.
 I would recommend contacting a lawyer to make sure your intended use falls within the Fair Use exception.